 In 2013, he released Edward Adrift, the continuing story of Edward Stanton, the protagonist of his debut novel.
-The new novel, which came out in April 2013, has been widely praised, with best-selling author Ron Franscell saying, “Once again, Craig Lancaster blesses us with a glimpse of universal emotions, and how the turnings of a human heart can be simple and complex at the same time.”
+The new novel, which came out in April 2013, has been widely praised, with journalist David Crisp remarking, “Mr. Lancaster has done it again.
+He has quickly made himself one of Montana’s most important authors.”

 Next up was The Fallow Season of Hugo Hunter, which was released November 1, 2014, by Lake Union Publishing.
 The novel traces the parallel lives of a broken-down boxer and the sportswriter who has followed him for twenty years, an association that is steeped in tragedy for both men.
 Tim Kawakami, an award-winning sports columnist for the San Jose Mercury News, says of the new novel: “This story ties it all together, from the boxer and the writer’s eyes—the struggling middle, the bright beginning, and the path toward the end for Hugo Hunter and this Montana collection of characters.
 It’s about the fraternity of the lost, and the tales they tell each other on their way back.”